shreyash-lokhande/Restapi-2/README.md

 # Restapi
-The development of rest api using node js and mysql
+The development of rest api using node.js(express) and mysql